jvandemo/angular-embed-codepen/README.md

-# Embed codepen in your AngularJS application
+# Embed codepen pens in your AngularJS app

 Easily embed [codepen](http://codepen.io/) pens in your AngularJS application.